arvados/arvados/README.md

 ## Quick start

-Veritas Genetics maintains a public installation of Arvados for evaluation and trial use, the [Arvados Playground](https://playground.arvados.org).
-A Google account is required to log in.

 To try out Arvados on your local workstation, you can use Arvbox, which provides Arvados components pre-installed in a Docker container (requires Docker 1.9+).
 After cloning the Arvados git repository: